 Beantown is famous for its fireworks display accompanied live by the world-famous Boston Pops Orchestra, which always ends the night with Tchaikovsky’s iconic 1812 Overture, complete with cannonfire.
-Fireworks blast off from seven barges along the Charles River.
-Watch the show from the DCR Hatch Shell or from Harvard or along the Longfellow Bridges.
+Fireworks blast off from seven barges along the Charles River while fans watch from the DCR Hatch Shell on the esplanade or along the Longfellow Bridges.

-A giant National Independence Day Parade starts the celebration along Constitution Avenue; in the afternoon, the annual Smithsonian Festival of American Folklife entertains; the National Archives has a Family Day.
-In the evening, the biggest fireworks show in the country blasts off from the Reflecting Pool and lights up the sky above the Capitol, White House and Washington Monument for almost 20 minutes.
-See also: Best Places to View Fourth of July Fireworks.
+Of course, nothing tops the National Independence Day Parade in the capital.
+The celebration starts along Constitution Avenue; in the afternoon, there's the annual Smithsonian Festival of American Folklife; and the National Archives has a Family Day.
+In the evening, the biggest fireworks show in the country blasts off from the Reflecting Pool and lights up the sky above the Capitol, White House, and Washington Monument for almost 20 minutes.

 Colonial Williamsburg, Virginia

-Colonial Williamsburg is living history: real-life actors in the streets and in historic houses bring to life the days before the American Revolution.
-Expect fireworks, and the chance to ask a few questions -- ask Thomas Jefferson or Patrick Henry, that is.
+Colonial Williamsburg is living history: real-life actors take over the historic houses and bring to life the days before the American Revolution.
+Expect fireworks, and the chance to ask a Thomas Jefferson or Patrick Henry replica a few history questions.

 - Addison, Texas

-This Dallas suburb is usually only 19,000 residents strong but when July 4th comes around, the town swells to a staggering 500,000 people celebrating Independence Day.
-Its 30-minute show is not one to miss as 3,500 pounds of fireworks shoot up into the sky.
+This Dallas suburb is usually only 19,000 residents strong but when July Fourth comes around, the town swells to a staggering 500,000 people celebrating Independence Day.
+Its 30-minute show is not one to miss as 3,500 pounds of fireworks light up the sky.

-The Fair St. Louis had previously been held along the Mississippi River at the Gateway Arch but have now moved to the 1,371-acre Forest Park where the World Fair was hosted in 1904.
-15,000 pounds of fireworks light up the sky over three nights.
+Missouri's free Fair St. Louis is held along the Mississippi River at the Gateway Arch.
+Here, 15,000 pounds of fireworks light up the sky over three nights.

-The fireworks reflecting on the calm waters of Lake Tahoe, with the gorgeous Sierra Nevada mountains in the background, really make this one of the most spectacular.
+The fireworks reflecting on the calm waters of Lake Tahoe, with the gorgeous Sierra Nevada mountains in the background, really make this one of the most scenic celebrations.
 The 25-minute show attracts some 125,000 people to the area.
-You can catch the show from the south of the lake, like El Dorado Beach, Nevada Beach and Timber Cove Marina.
+Head to the south end of the lake, in areas like El Dorado Beach, Nevada Beach, and Timber Cove Marina for the best views.